lightspeedwp/lsx-projects/README.txt

 The plugin features customized project options.
 This feature makes adding information and images to your projects super simple, also you can add links to external websites to show extra info.
 It also allows to create a contact form modal on each project page.

 The customization area allows you to set a client title and logo, and set a custom url for that client.
-The extension interconnects with othe LSX Theme extention like Services, Testimonials and Teams.
-You can create project groups for better categorization and make fetured projects.
+The extension interconnects with other LSX Theme extention like Services, Testimonials and Teams.
+You can create project groups for better categorization and make featured projects.

-Users will also find that LSX Projects works with Woocommerce, allowing you to conect products with projects, with the help of the [the LSX Theme](http://lsx.lsdev.biz)
+Users will also find that LSX Projects works with Woocommerce, allowing you to connect products with projects, with the help of the [the LSX Theme](http://lsx.lsdev.biz)

 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/services/support/).